-The high school market uses this term frequently and quite frankly in many cases it's only a word and means nothing more except a more expensive tournament fee.
+The high school market uses this term frequently and in many cases it's only a word and means nothing more than a more expensive tournament fee.
 But the term "showcase" is used to imply players are being showcased for college coaches and/or professional scouts.
 So the idea behind showcase events at the youth ages obviously is not to showcase them for college coaches or professional scouts.
 They aren't interested at this point.
 So how can this be a showcase event?

 College coaches and professional scouts look at metrics and projectability to make decisions on players.
 Getting those metrics at an early age can do two things.
 First, it gives the history of a player and shows the improvement or lack of over time.
-Second and more importantly, it gives the players an idea at an earlier age, where they stand on certain key metrics and challenges them to focus on improvement of those things earlier in their careers.
+Second and more importantly, it gives the players an idea at an earlier age, where they stand on certain key metrics and challenges them to focus on improvement of those deficient areas earlier in their careers.

 There are many things that could be used to determine the projection of a player.
 One universal metric is the 60 yard dash time.
 Throwing velocity, spin rate or ball exit speed off the bat are others.
 Of course the most acccepted metrics are statistics like batting average, field percentage, etc.

 For the showcase events, Nations Baseball will be creating player profiles that will house all metric data on each individual player.
 Profiles are also assessable to the user and can also be used to upload video and post other basic information by the user.